bytecodealliance/regalloc.rs/docs/interface-proposal.md

 instruction's effect, and defs are considered to happen after it.
-A register in the `modify` set, in contrast, is potentially both read and written (so it is both an use and a def), but additionally, the value cannot move between the start and end of the instruction.
+A register in the `modify` set, in contrast, is potentially both read and written (so it is both an use and a def), but additionally, the value cannot change registers between the start and end of the instruction.

 A note on real registers at pre-alloc time: the register allocator works by computing the possible dataflow between defs (or modifies)